aglavic/plotpy/README.txt

   - create intensity maps from the detector data
   - extract specular reflectivity from those maps
   - fit the specular reflectivity with the pnr_multi.f90 program from E. Kentzinger
+  - import structure information for fit from x-ray .ent file
 - added support for in12 data files
 - added support for DNS single crystal and powder data with additional functionality:
   - transform to q-space, with variable omega-offset
   - correct for vanadium and background file
+  - correct for flipping ratio
   - split file sequences by number of polarizations
   - transform to reciprocal lattice units with given d-spacing
   - Linear combination from different measurements